 The default value is unlimited.
-A max-zone-ttl of zero is treated as unlimited.
+Setting max-zone-ttl to zero is equivalent to unlimited.

 stale-answer-ttl

 This specifies the TTL to be returned on stale answers.
 The default is 30 seconds.
 The minimum allowed is 1 second; a value of 0 is updated silently to 1 second.